-Stairs and ramps are to be guarded to protect people from falling by means of a 1100mm high guard at landings and a 900mm high guard on flights.
+Stairs and ramps are to be guarded to protect people from falling on both landings and flights.
 Where possible the stairs should be designed to avoid a straight flight in order to avoid falls.
 The balustrades should be solid to mitigate the need for an open stair well and avoiding possible trapping of limbs etc.